Monday, 1 January 2024

 10 a.m. to 5 p.m.

 Raymond Tallis is one of our best-loved invited speakers.
-Today he conducts his eleventh Inner Circle Seminar, twelve years after his first on 2 December 2012.
+Today he conducts his eleventh Inner Circle Seminar (his first was on 2 December 2012).

 Raymond Tallis is one of the select few who affirms and advocates human language to depict and describe the human world and human relationships.